 I was going through my phone today and looking at pictures of simpler times.
+You know, the days before anyone knew the phrase social distancing.
 This photo was taken about a month ago on a Saturday morning: I had just gotten out of Pure Barre, grabbed an iced coffee and was browsing one of my favorite boutiques in Garden City, NY called Madison’s Niche.

 There was no structure, no real plan, just me sniffing candles and looking at winter sweaters marked down as the spring dresses were being brought out on the floor.
 I looked at serving platters with cute sayings on them and little stuffed toys for babies.
 There were signs for first homes and frames for wedding gifts.